The header image is the default header image for the site.

 Interdisciplinary research is MU’s hallmark.

-Examples of first-rate collaborative environments include the Center for Studies in Oral Tradition, the Christopher S. Bond Life Sciences Center, the Dalton Cardiovascular Research Center, and the Donald W. Reynolds Journalism Institute.
+Examples of first-rate collaborative environments include the Christopher S. Bond Life Sciences Center, the Dalton Cardiovascular Research Center, Missouri Prevention Science Institute, NextGen Precision Health and Roy Blunt NextGen Precision Health Building, and the Donald W. Reynolds Journalism Institute.

 Research at Mizzou